NRKirby/diaryofadev.net/content/post/how-to-contribute-to-corefx.md

 [CoreFX](https://github.com/dotnet/corefx) is a repo containing the open-source class libraries for .NET core.
 The CoreFX repo is huge (containing over 15,000 C# classes) and the aim of this blog post is to bring together much of the information needed to get started contributing.

-CoreFX is made up of 1000’s of classes which many .NET developer depend upon on a daily basis such as the classes in the `System.Collections` namespaces.
+CoreFX is made up of 1000’s of classes which many .NET developers depend on a daily basis, such as the classes in the `System.Collections` namespaces.

 > Note: Some classes that you’d expect to be in CoreFX such as String and List are actually in [mscorlib](https://github.com/dotnet/coreclr/tree/master/src/System.Private.CoreLib) in the [CoreCLR](https://github.com/dotnet/coreclr).
 These types (and others) live in mscorlib as they are intrinsically linked to the CLR and need to be accessed from native CLR code.
 If you’re interested, see [this document on mscorlib](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/mscorlib.md) from [The Book of the Runtime](https://github.com/dotnet/coreclr/tree/master/Documentation/botr) for more details.